Real-Time Dam Levels

 Catchment & Hydrological Impact

-The Macalister River acts as the primary lifeblood for Lake Glenmaggie, making it a cornerstone of the South East Coast (Victoria) network.
+Fed primarily by the Macalister River, this reservoir plays a critical role in the South East Coast (Victoria) drainage division.
 Hydrological health in this specific drainage basin is vital for downstream ecosystems.
 The South East Coast (Victoria) region relies heavily on the seasonal inflows captured here.

 Agricultural & Economic Significance